 - The average outdoor radon level is 0.4 pCi/L.

 - Find licensed radon measurement and mitigation professionals HERE.

-Thank you to all of the students who participated in the 2014 Illinois Radon Poster Contest.
-We had over 700 excellent posters submitted for the contest this year.
+Thank you to all of the students who participated in the 2015 Illinois Radon Poster Contest.
 The winning posters can be seen below.
-Thank you again to all students and teachers that participated in the 2014 Illinois Radon Poster Contest.
+Thank you again to all students and teachers that participated in the 2015 Illinois Radon Poster Contest.
 We look forward to seeing your creations again next year!